guimribeiro/AI-Project---Scotland-Yard-Game/README.md

 # AI-Project---Scotland-Yard-Game-
-Project developed for the [Artificial Inteligence Course](https://fenix.tecnico.ulisboa.pt/disciplinas/IArt9179577/2019-2020/1-semestre) during my Undergraduation in Computer Science and Engineering in collaboration with [Tiago Mamouros](https://github.com/mamouros99)
+Project developed for the [Artificial Inteligence Course](https://fenix.tecnico.ulisboa.pt/disciplinas/IArt9179577/2019-2020/1-semestre) during my Undergraduation in Computer Science and Engineering.

+Project developed in collaboration with [Tiago Mamouros](https://github.com/mamouros99).

 ## Project Description
-The project statement is available  [here](https://github.com/guimribeiro/AI-Project---Scotland-Yard-Game-/blob/e6c14ca3898124585a1c785b41a0cb52a6932a7b/projIA1920v0.1.pdf)
+The project statement is available  [here](https://github.com/guimribeiro/AI-Project---Scotland-Yard-Game-/blob/e6c14ca3898124585a1c785b41a0cb52a6932a7b/projIA1920v0.1.pdf).

 ## Instructions for running the tests
 - To run the tests: